 Monday.com has five different packages ranging from free versions to full enterprise-level solutions.
 The price range from $10 per user/month for the Basic version and up to $20 per user/month for the Pro version.
 However, it is important to take note of the different inclusions with each package.
 You will find that many of the useful premium tools will come with the premium price tag as well.

 Microsoft Project comes in three different subscription plans.
 Plan 1 comes with Microsoft Project Essentials (with limited features) and costs $10 per user/month.
 Plan 3 includes Project for the Web, Microsoft Project Online and Project Online Desktop Client at $30 per user/month.
-Finally, Plan 5 includes the same products as Plan 3 with additional features such as portfolio selection and optimisation, portfolio selection, demand management and enterprise resource planning and management tools.
+Finally, Plan 5, at a steep $75.50 per user/month, builds on Plan 3 with additional features such as portfolio selection and optimisation, portfolio selection, demand management and enterprise resource planning and management tools.

-While monday.com may excel with its simplified UI and intuitive task management features, it may not be suited for large and complex projects that require very specific features and configurations.
+While Monday.com may excel with its simplified UI and intuitive task management features, it may not be suited for large and complex projects.
+This is especially the case when these organisations require very specific features and configurations.
 Its lack of holistic integration of time and expense tracking also makes it impractical for program and portfolio management.
 While it may appear cheaper at first glance, the premium tools are only available through their more expensive packages.

-Microsoft Project might not have the prettiest look and might take some time getting used to, but its integration of different project management functions and its detailed configurations particularly for Gantt charts make it particularly valuable for large scale waterfall-based projects.
+Microsoft Project might not have the same level of UI, and does require training to use.
+However, its integration of different project management functions are unmatched.
+In addition, its detailed configurations, particularly for Gantt charts, make it particularly valuable for large scale waterfall-based projects.

-Its price packages may not be the most friendly on the pocket but it is important to remember that these packages can be paired with your pre-existing Office365 subscriptions that allow you to tap into a wealth of tools and applications such as Power Automate, Power BI and more that can take your project management activities to the next level.
+Its price packages may not be the most friendly on the pocket.
+However, but these packages can be paired with your pre-existing Office365 subscriptions.
+Therefore, you can tap into a wealth of tools and applications such as Power Automate, Power BI and more, which take your project management activities to the next level.

-Off-the-shelf solutions like Monday.com often come with bells and whistles that sound great at first yet do not solve the problems you have.
-And those premium tools you truly need, more often than not, end up coming with additional costs.
+Off-the-shelf solutions like Monday.com often come with great features, but without the complexity that heavier-weight solutions have.
+And the premium tools you actually need, more often than not, end up coming with additional costs.

-On the other hand, Microsoft Project on its own may seem limited but when utilised in cohesion with the full suite of Office365 tools, it can achieve unprecedented levels of detail, functionality and efficiency.
+On the other hand, Microsoft Project on its own may seem limited.
+But, when it is used in conjunction with the full suite of Office365 tools, it can achieve unprecedented levels of detail, functionality and efficiency.

-With pmo365, we build solutions that specifically address what you need, when you need them.
-Instead of throwing premade software at your problems, we build according to your unique context, practice and processes.
+With pmo365, we build project management software solutions that specifically address what you need, when you need them.
+Instead of throwing premade software at your problems, we tailor a solution to meet your unique context, practice, and processes.
 You no longer need to be held back by limitations in integrations and external data connectivity.

 Some benefits of pmo365 include:

-- Personalised and customized applications and solutions built for your specific needs
+- Personalised and customized applications built for your specific needs.

-- Integration with virtually any external database with Power Automate.
+- Integration with virtually any external source of data with Power Automate.
 Check out the full list of connectors here.